introvert-it/bdd-course-behave/README.md

 ### How to run tests
 1. Create a `virtualenv` using PyCharm or in terminal (`virtualenv venv`).
 2. Activate virtualenv.
-On Linux / MacOS: `. ./venv/bin/activate`, on Windows: `.\venv\Scripts\activate`.
-If
+   - On Linux / MacOS: `. ./venv/bin/activate`
-    you use PyCharm for running the tests, just skip this step ;)
+   - on Windows: `.\venv\Scripts\activate`
+   - If you use PyCharm for running the tests, please open `File -> Settings -> Project: bdd-course-behave -> Python interpreter` and make sure that your virtualenv is selected.
+If not, click "add interpreter" -> "add local interpreter", select "existing" and pick the one that you just created.
+Click "Apply".
 3. Install the requirements for the project.
 Terminal: `pip install -r requirements.txt`;
 PyCharm: open `requirements.txt` file, click in it and choose the option to install the requirements.
 4. Create test configuration: